dimitrisraptis96/design-heaven/README.md

 - **[FreePik](https://www.freepik.com/)** - More than 3 millions free vectors, PSD, photos and free icons.
 - **[IRA Design](https://iradesign.io/)** - With IRA Design, you can create amazing illustrations, using hand-drawn sketch components, a cool selection of 5 gradients and ai., svg. or png. formats.
 - **[Ηumaaans](https://www.humaaans.com/)** - Mix-&-match illustrations of people with a design library.
+- **[Lukasz Adam](https://lukaszadam.com/illustrations)** - Free vector art illustrations and icons.
+Available for personal and commercial use.
 - **[ManyPixels](https://gallery.manypixels.co/)** - Each week, discover royalty-free illustrations to power up your projects.
 - **[Ouch](https://icons8.com/ouch)** - Free illustrations to class up your project.
 - **[Undraw](http://undraw.co/)** - Open-source illustrations for every project you can imagine and create.